Book – Company of One (Why Staying Small is the Next Big Thing for Business)

 1) Defining the Company of One –

-- Sometimes “enough” or even less is all we need, since “more” too often equates to more stress, more problems, and more responsibilities in both life and business.
+- Sometimes “enough” or even less is all we need since “more” too often equates to more stress, problems, and responsibilities in life and business.

 - If you’re a company of one, your mindset is to build your business around your life, not the other way around.